Diocese of Providence: Reports of sex abuse

 The Diocese of Providence reached a $13.2 million settlement in 2002 with 36 victims of sexual abuse by its clergy.

 In 2003, Christopher Young sued the diocese, claiming that he had been sexually abused as a minor by John Petrocelli, former assistant pastor at Holy Family Parish in Woonsocket.
 Petrocelli was removed from ministry in 2002.
 The diocese won the case in lower court, citing the free exercise and establishment clauses of the First Amendment, which prohibited judges from interfering with the practise of religion.
-However, the lower court ruling was overturned on appeal, with the judge ruling that the diocese's failure to supervise a pedophile priest had nothing to do with religion.
+The lower court ruling was overturned on appeal, with the judge ruling that the diocese's failure to supervise a pedophile priest was not a matter of religion.

 In July 2019, the diocese released a list of 50 clerics, religious order priests and deacons with credible accusations of sexual abuse.
 Many individuals on the list had been removed from ministry between 1971 and 2016; some were removed after they left the diocese.

-In 2013, Jeffrey Thomas and Helen McGonigle accused Brendan Smyth of raping them as children at Our Lady of Mercy Church in East Greenwich between 1965 and 1968.
-The two victims urged the diocese to investigate their claims.
-Facing other accusations in the United States, Smyth soon fled to his native Ireland.
-After abusing children in Ireland and Northern Ireland, he was sent to prison in 1994.
+James Jackson, pastor at St. Mary's Church in Providence and a member of the Priestly Fraternity of St. Peter, was arrested in October 2021 on child pornography charges.
+Over 12,000 images and 1,500 videos were found on his devices.
+After accepting a plea agreement, Jackson was sentenced to six years in federal prison.

+In March 2026, Rhode Island Attorney General Peter F. Neronha released a report on sexual abuse offenses committed by priests in the diocese.
+It accused diocesan leaders of covering up sexual abuse for years and failing to remove offenders from access to children.
+The report uncovered 75 diocesan and religious order priests with credible allegations of sexual abuse of children.
+House Judiciary Chairwoman Carol McEntee stated “[t]his is Rhode Island’s Epstein files.”

+On June 11, 2026, Rhode Island Governor Dan McKee signed legislation into law which “amends the statute of limitations for claims of sexual abuse of a child and creates a two-year window for victims to bring otherwise time-barred claims against institutions and supervisors accused of enabling or covering up sexual abuse.”
+The law went into effect on July 1, 2026, and will end its window on June 30, 2028.
+34 lawsuits were filed on the first day the law allowed.
+The Diocese of Providence opposed the law out of fear of bankruptcy.